Sidirokastro: General information

 Sidirokastro is located 25 km to the northwest of the town of Serres, between the Vrontous and Angistro mountains (to the north) and the river Strymonas (to the west).
-The 2011 census recorded 9,294 residents in the municipal unit of Sidirokastro, while there were 5,693 residents recorded in the community of Sidirokastro and 5,177 in the settlement.
+The 2021 census recorded 7,937 residents in the municipal unit of Sidirokastro, while there were 5,181 residents recorded in the community of Sidirokastro.
 The municipal unit has an area of 196.554 km2.
 The town is crossed by the Krousovitis River, one of the Strymonas' tributaries, which divides the town into two sections.
 These sections are connected by two bridges: Stavrou and Kalkani.
 The landscape is made even prettier thanks to the Maimouda rivulet and its miniature bridges.
 Sidirokastro's population is a blend of indigenous people and descendants of the early 20th century waves of refugees from Asia Minor (people who sought asylum in Greece from the wars and conflicts of that period).
 Sidirokastro took in refugees from Melnik in 1913; from East Thrace (European Turkey) after the 1922 onslaught that followed the Greco-Turkish Wars in Asia Minor; from Pontus, Vlachs and people from all over Greece.

 History

 Sidirokastro's history reaches a long way back in time.
 There are Palaeolithic ruins here, and references to the area are found in Homer and Herodotus.
 Its ancient inhabitants migrated to Sidirokastro from the island of Limnos.
 The area's first inhabitants were of the Sintian tribe, after which Sintiki Province is named.

-According to the statistics of Geographers Dimitri Mishev and D.M.
-Brancoff, the town had a total Christian population of 1.535 people in 1905, consisting of 864 Bulgarian Patriarchist Grecomans, 245 Greek Christians, 240 Vlachs, 162 Roma people and 24 Exarchist Bulgarians.

 On September 20, 1383, Sidirokastro was overtaken by Ottoman forces and remained under their rule for 529 years.
-Its name was changed to "Demir Hisar" (Also called "Timurhisar").
+In the Ottoman tax registry of 1519 (Hijri 925), it was recorded as Temür-Hisar, and the town had 122 Muslim and 205 Christian households, along with 33 Muslim and 27 Christian bachelors; it was a hass of Piri Mehmed Pasha.
+The Ottoman name was later changed to Demir Hisar (also called Timurhisar).
 Demirhisar was a kaza centre in the Sanjak of Serres before the Balkan Wars.
+According to the statistics of geographer Dimitri Mishev (D.M.
+Brancoff), the town had a total Christian population of 1,535 people in 1905, consisting of 864 Bulgarian Patriarchist Grecomans, 245 Greek Christians, 240 Aromanians, 162 Romani, and 24 Exarchist Bulgarians.

 In 1912, Sidirokastro was captured by the Bulgarians under general Georgi Todorov, but some months later it came under Greek control when the Balkan Wars ended.
-In 1915, during World War I, it came under the control of the Central Powers (Especially Bulgarians), but it remained part of the Greek state when the war ended (1918).
+In 1915, during World War I, it came under the control of the Central Powers (especially Bulgaria), but it remained part of the Greek state when the war ended (1918).
 In April 1941, after the surrender of the Roupel fortress and the German army's invasion of Greece, the Bulgarian army occupied Sidirokastro, as part of the triple Axis Occupation of Greece.
 The Bulgarians left in 1944 with the rest of the retreating Axis powers.

+Transportation

+Road

+Sidirokastro is situated on the European route E79; the main road from northern Greece (Thessaloniki) to Bulgaria.